tomas-fryza/avr-course/Docs/HOWTO_windows.md

 6. Download the latest toolchain AVR 8-bit Toolchain v3.62 - Windows from Microchip [webpage](https://www.microchip.com/mplab/avr-support/avr-and-arm-toolchains-c-compilers), from this [repository](../Install/avr8-gnu-toolchain-3.6.2.1778-win32.any.x86.zip), or from Microchip's [archive](https://www.microchip.com/en-us/development-tools-tools-and-software/avr-and-sam-downloads-archive) and extract all files to `C:\Appz\Avr\avr8-gnu-toolchain-win32_x86`.

+7. Instal the [CH340 drivers](http://www.wch-ic.com/downloads/CH341SER_ZIP.html) and restart the computer.

-7. Download and extract `Examples` folder from this [repository](https://github.com/tomas-fryza/Digital-electronics-2/archive/master.zip) to local computer.
+8. Download and extract `Examples` folder from this [repository](https://github.com/tomas-fryza/Digital-electronics-2/archive/master.zip) to local computer.

-8. Start Visual Studio Code source code editor, open template folder, in `Examples/Makefile.in` file enable and/or modify Windows parameters according to your local settings:
+9. Start Visual Studio Code source code editor, open template folder, in `Examples/Makefile.in` file enable and/or modify Windows parameters according to your local settings:

     ```Makefile
     ## Linux